 Giving users the right to use services without receiving personalised ads

-This is one of the more radical proposals outlined by the CMA, which admits it would represent a “significant change” that would “require careful consideration”.
+It’s one of the more radical proposals outlined by the CMA, which admits it would represent a “significant change” that would “require careful consideration”.
 “We are also mindful of the risk that these changes would damage the business model of platforms, particularly for new entrant and challenger platforms that currently generate limited revenue,” it said.

 Commenting on the findings, a Facebook spokesperson said: